-If there is one part of the immigration process that’s underestimated by many, it’s the English language test.
+If there’s one part of the immigration process that many people underestimate, it’s the English language test.

 “But I can speak English, it won’t be a problem”, we hear you say.

 This may be the case, but can you speak English to the level Immigration New Zealand requires?
 How’s your spelling and grammar?
 And when was the last time you were subjected to the nail-biting anxiety of having to complete a test in a certain time?

 Your English language test score is an important part of your visa application.
 It could even mean the difference between being able to submit a visa application or not.
 Won’t you want to be as prepared as can be?

 Both of these tests consist of four parts:

 In turn, each part consists of a set of questions and tasks.
 Familiarising yourself with all the parts, questions and tasks will prepare you for what’s coming on test day.
 Going in blind is setting yourself up for failure!

 Let’s give you the Reading section of the IELTS as an example:

 The Reading section consists of 40 questions and you have 60 minutes to answer them.
 You’ll get tested on a wide range of reading skills which include: